Masterjp123/BlenderAchievements/README.md

-# Currently the Extendsion DOESN'T work because it is actibely being worked on!
+# Currently the Extendsion DOESN'T work because it is actively being worked on!
 All Contributions are welcome! :)

 # 🏆 Blender Achievements Add-on